Reference Guide

 Explore paths and methods

-Download the OpenAPI and Postman assets
+Download the OpenAPI specification

 Review webhook event types and signatures